daltonmenezes/electron-app/docs/ROUTING.md

 <h1 align="center"><img src="./images/bullet.svg" width="20" /> Routing</h1>

-> Note: We are using **React Router DOM** under-the-hood, check the [docs](https://v5.reactrouter.com/web/guides/quick-start) to get the most out of it
+> **Note**: we are using **React Router DOM** under-the-hood, check the [docs](https://reactrouter.com/en/main) to get the most out of it

+By default, **Router Dom** will not work properly with Electron and even you make it work in development environment, the production build works different, because in production the protocol will be `"file"` instead `"http"`, that's the reason you should not remove the `src/renderer/routes` folder and you should work with this router adapter!

-At `src/renderer/screens` create a folder named as `My` and inside this folder an `index.tsx` with the following content:
+That said, at `src/renderer/screens` create a folder named as `My` (just for learning purposes) and inside this folder an `index.tsx` with the following content:

 ```jsx
 export function MyScreen() {